 Bottom Line — My blog is meant for writing.
-A Jekyll allows me to write with ease and avoid friction I experienced with WordPress.
+A Jekyll static site allows me to write with ease and avoid friction I experienced with WordPress.

 Why I switched